The Physics of Care by Jim Moss

 We've been treating care as an afterthought.
 It isn't.

-Something has shifted in the way human systems function, and most of us can feel it.
+Something has shifted in the way human systems function.
+Many of us can feel it but can't put our finger on exactly what's changing.
 Communities that used to bounce back from difficulty are struggling to.
 Teams that used to work well together don't anymore.
-Relationships that should be strong aren't.
-Administrators keep refining the humanity out of the system that is supposed to be for the humans.
-And the standard interventions, better leadership, policy revisions, help around the edges but never quite close the gap.
+Relationships that should be strong aren't strong enough when we need them.
+Administrators and system operators keep refining the humanity out of the systems that are supposed to be for the humans.
+Standard interventions, better leadership, policy revisions, only help around the edges.
+They never quite close the gap that's formed.

 I believe that gap is a care gap.
-Not care as sentiment or niceness, but care as a genuine integral force in human systems, something that accumulates when and where it is practiced, depletes when it is forgotten, and whose absence produces measurable, predictable consequences at every scale from a two-person conversation to a civilization.
+Not care as sentiment or niceness, but care as a genuine integral force in human social systems, something that accumulates when and where it is practiced, depletes when it is forgotten, and whose absence raises the odds of measurable, predictable consequences at every scale from a two-person conversation to a civilization.

 This book treats care as a variable in an equation, which risks sounding like the very thing it is arguing against.
 Every time someone says they feel like a number at work, in a hospital, at their bank, they are not reaching for a metaphor.
-They are reporting the mechanism leaving out the required care.
 They are describing, with precision, what it feels like when care has been removed or minimized somewhere in the system.
-The goal of naming care as a variable is not to reduce it to a number.
+The goal of naming care as a critical variable in our social fabric is not to reduce it to a number.
 It is to show that this particular number is more alive and rich with human nature than we have ever properly accounted for.

-We have been building our organizations, communities, political structures and societies as though care were an ambient condition, like sunlight.
+We have been building and optimizing our organizations, communities, political structures and societies as though care were an ambient condition, like sunlight.
 Always there.
 Freely available.
-Something the humans inside the system would simply bring with them, in endless supply, without the systems needing to return the favour.
+Something people inside the system would simply bring with them, in endless supply, without the system ever needing to return the favour.
 But the tanks are running dry.
-The systems had always been fuelled by it.
+Social systems have always been fuelled by it.
 Taking it for granted is precisely what made it invisible as an input.
-This book is the attempt to name what was always important.
+This book is the attempt to name what was always important, and why.
 It is the now minimized variable in a very old equation for flourishing.
 And once you see it, you cannot unsee it.

 The approach